 Cheating and plagiarism: We encourage you to discuss homework problems with classmates.
 However, you must write up solutions to homework assignments on your own.
 At no time during the course should you have access to anyone else's code to any of the assignments including shared via instant messaging, email, Box, Dropbox, GitHub, Bitbucket, Amazon Web Services, etc. Do not use solutions from previous versions of the course.
-If part of your code or solutions uses an existing result (e.g., from a book, online resources), please cite your source(s).
-For exams, your answers must reflect your work alone.
+If part of your code or solutions uses an existing result (e.g., from a book, online resources such as ChatGPT, stackoverflow, etc), please cite your source(s) (note: you are not required to cite lecture slides or demos from 95-865).
+For exams, your answers must reflect your work alone (and not that of anyone else or of any AI technology).
 Penalties for cheating range from receiving a 0 on an assignment to failing the course.
 In extreme circumstances, the instructor may file a case against you recommending the termination of your CMU enrollment.